No matter your needs, these are the best Macs on the market today

 Credits — The team that worked on this guide

 Bryan M. Wolfe is a dad who loves technology, especially anything new from Apple.
-In 2021, he wants to see all-new MacBook Pro versions that feature Apple silicon.
-Thanks for reading.
-You can find me on Twitter @bryanmwolfe.
+He now uses a 14-inch MacBook Pro and loves it!
+You can find him on Twitter @bryanmwolfe.

+Christine Romero-Chan has been using Macs for over a decade after ditching Windows.
+She knows a thing or two about how Macs work and who they're made for.

 We may earn a commission for purchases using our links.
 Learn more.